tetris-app1/Application_Repo/README.md

 # 🎮 Application_Repo
-   Kubernetes Deployment for Tetris Full-Stack Application
+   Tetris Kubernetes Deployment with ArgoCD

  🚀 Welcome to the Tetris Kubernetes Deployment repository!
     This project demonstrates how to deploy a full-stack Tetris application on Kubernetes using best practices such as Deployments, Services, ConfigMaps, Redis, and ArgoCD for GitOps-based continuous deployment.